manoj652/squeezeCNN/README.md

 The program is dispatched among multiple threads, based on how many cameras are configured.
 The threads are programmed based on the cameraId provided in the _listCameras global variable, and the cameraId provided in the JSON by the producer.

 In order to speedup the process, if a latency of more than one second is detected, the next frames are not processed until the stream is real-time again.

+It is possible to implement your own actions to a recognition and authorization result by implementing the corresponding methods in the Utils class.
+They take a void* as the parameter type and return a void* also.

 ## Using the program as a local webcam or video file face recognition :